 - Offers of a tenancy with FOLD are made in co-operation with the Local Authority

 Councillors will be asked to approve the development at a Council meeting later in the Summer.
-If approved, construction would commence last quarter 2021 first quarter 2022.
+If approved, construction would be expected to commence in 2022

 While the building and the heights have been designed to the minimum guidelines as advised in the Dept. of Housing and Planning and Local Government Guidelines March 2018, we have reduced the heights of the buildings following our public consultation.
 There will be five blocks of apartments, no block will be higher than 4 storeys and gable ends at the Millwood Villas boundary will be no higher than 2 storeys to protect their garden amenity.

 The design has sought to minimise the shadowing of other properties through height reduction and the site location of buildings.
 We are preparing a detailed shadow report, based on the current design, which we will share with residents when it is finalised.

 Millwood Court is bounded by Woodbine Road, Tonlegee Road, Millwood Villas and the Primary Care Centre\Youth Centre

 The new buildings 2 storey gable is 15.2 metres away from the rear elevation of the houses on Millwood Villas, and approx. 2m between the new buildings 2 storey gable and the garden wall of Millwood Villas that separate the properties.

 The distance from the boundary wall at the youth centre to new building varies.
 The nearest point is 1.5m (5 feet) and the furthest point is 2.5m to walkway